 In 1941 Faroese students in Copenhagen founded the Faroe Islands Art Society with the aim of encouraging this new pictorial art.
 After the war the artists came home to the Faroes and along with them the Art Society, which became a very important factor in the artistic milieu which developed in Tórshavn in the 1950s.

 In 1948, at the suggestion of the Art Society, the Faroese government established a national collection of Faroese art.
 The Faroe Islands Art Society built the exhibition building - "Listaskálin", which was opened in 1970.
-In 1989 the national Faroese art collection and the art collection of the Art Society and "Listaskálin" were combined into one institution, the Faroe Islands Art Gallery.
+In 1989 the national Faroese art collection and the art collection of the Art Society and "Listaskálin" were combined into one institution, the National Gallery of the Faroe Islands.

-Membership of the Faroe Islands Art Society, an organisation which supports the Faroe Islands Art Gallery, is open to all.
+Membership of the Faroe Islands Art Society, an organisation which supports the National Gallery of the Faroe Islands, is open to all.

 Membership gives certain advantages.
 Amongst other things: